OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-specification.md

 1 warning generated.
 ```

-This syntax may be removed in a future version of OpenCilk.
+As noted above, this syntax may be removed in a future version of
+OpenCilk.
+(The return value of spawn is like a promise or lazily
+evaluated value; if it is consumed immediately the parallelism is
+lost.)

+The code that follows the spawn point is called the _continuation_ of
+the spawn.

 ### Implicit syncs